Railway-Op-Sim/json2ttb/docs/json.md

 We can replace `maxSpeed`, `mass`, `maxBrake` and `power` with a `dataTemplate`.
 Find more information [here](#datatemp).

-The `maxSpeed`, `mass`, `maxBrake` and `power` or `dataTemplate` does not need to be included for services that form from another service. (i.e their first event is a Sns.)
+The `maxSpeed`, `mass`, `maxBrake`, `power` (or `dataTemplate`), and `startSpeed` does not need to be included for services that form from another service. (i.e their first event is a Sns.)
 If this data is excluded from a service that requires it, it will throw an error message when you run json2ttb, and the resulting file will not contain the offending service, or the `.ttb` may not work at all.

 Within the service object, we also need to include `events` and `times` arrays: